Nilza lived in Pasadena, California, where she enjoyed adventuring as far as she could around SoCal on her days or weekends off.

-If my wallet could handle it, every Sunday I would stuff my face for lunch, sometime between 10 a.m. and 4 p.m., at Smorgasburg Los Angeles in Downtown Los Angeles’ Row.
-The term "smorgasburg" is a play on the Scandinavian word "smorgasbord," meaning a buffet-style meal in which a variety of hot and cold food dishes are served.
-Smorgasburg Los Angeles does not disappoint with the variety of food offered including pineapple fried rice inside a whole pineapple, cutlet sandwiches, spicy southern fried chicken, whole grilled lobsters, and Colombian style arepas, just to name a few.
+If my wallet could handle it, every Sunday I'd stuff my face anytime between 10 a.m. and 4 p.m. at Smorgasburg Los Angeles in Downtown Los Angeles’ Row.
+The term "smorgasburg" is a play on the Scandinavian word smorgasbord, meaning a buffet-style meal in which a variety of hot and cold food dishes are served.
+Smorgasburg Los Angeles doesn't disappoint with the variety of food offered, including options like pineapple fried rice inside a carved-out pineapple, cutlet sandwiches, spicy southern fried chicken, whole grilled lobsters, and Colombian-style arepas, just to name a few.

-Unfortunately, these delectable dishes from around the world are not served buffet style, which would allow you to try everything to your heart’s content.
-Instead, you will find rows of food trucks and tents that represent different Los Angeles-based food businesses selling selected food items for cash or card.
-In the middle of the rows of food you can even do some shopping thanks to the pop-up businesses selling jewelry, vintage items, clothing, soap, candles and more.
+Unfortunately, these delectable dishes from around the world are not served buffet style.
+Instead, you'll find rows of food trucks and tents that represent different Los Angeles-based businesses selling selected food items for cash or card.
+In the middle of the rows of food, you can even shop thanks to the pop-up businesses selling jewelry, vintage items, clothing, soap, candles, and more.

-Though I do not recommend making this Los Angeles gem a weekly habit for your wallet’s sake, I highly recommend trying out this experience at least once during your time in LA.
-Here are some tips and perspective from my first venture to Smogasburg Los Angeles.
+Though I don't recommend making this Los Angeles gem a habit on your wallet if you're a resident, I highly recommend everyone, tourist or resident, try out this experience at least once.
+Here are some tips and perspectives from my first venture to Smogasburg Los Angeles.

 Time for Dessert

-Even with a tummy full of savory eats, there's always room for dessert.
+Even with a tummy full of savory eats, there is always room for dessert.
 Or skip lunch altogether and eat dessert first at "Ice Cream Alley."
-Smorgasburg LA offers an entire row of food trucks dedicated to variations of ice cream treats.
-There are churro ice cream sundaes, popsicles, ice cream filled donut sandwiches, and liquid nitrogen ice cream balls that will give you a dragon's breath.
+Smorgasburg LA offers an entire row of trucks dedicated to ice cream treats.
+There are churro ice cream sundaes, popsicles, ice cream-filled donut sandwiches, and liquid nitrogen ice cream balls that will give you dragon's breath.
 Not a sweets person?
 Then let shopping be your dessert by taking a walk down the middle row where all the product vendors are located.

 Experience It Yourself!